samerlahoud/tutorial-lpwan-iot/5GWF-19/front-matter.md

 - What are the requirements and characteristics of mMTC in 5G?
 - How do NB-IoT leverage and adapt 3GPP LTE infrastructure and mechanisms to meet 5G mMTC requirements?
 - How do we evaluate the performance of an NB-IoT deployment in terms of coverage and capacity?
-- What are the recent research directions for radio resource management in NB-IoT?
+- What are the challenges for optimizing the performance of NB-IoT?